GingaaBread/GNOStatic/src/essentials/conditions/switch.md

 ## Default

-The `default` keyword is used to provide a fallback option in a switch statement, which is selected if no other options have been selected.
-In that regard it behaves like an `else` in an if condition.
+The `default` keyword is used to provide a fallback option in a switch statement, which is executed if no other options have been selected.
+In that regard it behaves like an `else` in an if-condition.

 Example: